hweecat/hweecat.github.io/about.md

 permalink: /about/
 ---

 Hello!
-My name is Chin Hwee, and my day job is a Data Engineer at a <s>government-linked corporation in Singapore (so technically ah-gong keeps me off the streets)</s> fintech company that helps migrant workers stay in touch with their loved ones back home (so technically my work can potentially make the world a better place for them to live in).
+My name is Chin Hwee, and my day job is a Senior Data Engineer at a <s>government-linked corporation in Singapore (so technically ah-gong keeps me off the streets)</s> <s>fintech company that helps migrant workers stay in touch with their loved ones back home (so technically my work can potentially make the world a better place for them to live in)</s> nascent team in a superapp company that aims to deliver financial inclusion in one of the world's fastest-growing regions.

 My background is not in Computer Science (I could have switched majors, but I really love studying aerodynamics and aircraft propulsion too), but I've been relying on writing codes on-and-off to get myself through coursework since more than 10 years ago.
 I enjoy writing code and making my codes work, 'cos bugs are common and solving bugs helps keep my potentially-dangerous perfectionistic thoughts at bay.